yjl9903/Codesim/README.md

 ## Github Actions

 If you do not have a Mac OS machine, you can try it with the power of [Github Actions](https://github.com/features/actions).
 Github Actions config file has been provided in `/.github/workflows/`.
 You can put the example codes in this repo, and run "Detect Code Plagiarism" in the web page manually.

+## Docker

+Dockerfile is also provided.
+You can use it to avoid installing deps in your machine.